valory-xyz/agentscan-agentindexing/README.md

 The indexed data is exposed via a GraphQL API that can be queried to analyze Memeorr activity.

+# NOTE: you will need a RPC URL for the following chains for improved indexing speed:
+mainnet,polygon,gnosis,arbitrum,optimism,base,celo,mode.

+most of these chains you can get from [Alchemy](https://www.alchemy.com/), as an alternative you can use [Quicknode](https://www.quicknode.com/)

 ### Local Development

 1. Clone the repository